 The best marketing campaigns put the audience first.

 If you want to craft a successful marketing campaign, you need to clearly define your target audience.
-Sometimes you might need to tailor the message to audience segment.
+Sometimes you might need to tailor the message to audience segments.
 What might be appropriate for management might not be for drafters or after-sales personnel.

 Keep in mind that your audience doesn’t care about you—they want to know what’s in it for them.
 So, ask yourself the following: